aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/methane-loading.md

 # Compute methane loading for one MOF

-With the codes set up, we are ready to do our first calculation using AiiDA -- the methane loading of a MOF at 65 bar.
+With the codes set up and the daemon running, we are ready to do our first calculation using AiiDA -- the methane loading of a MOF at 65 bar.

 We will use the [RASPA](../theoretical/settings-raspa.md) code to perform a grand-canonical